AnalyticAce/Quantitative-Finance/RSI_BOOM_SELL_STRATEGY/README.md

 ## Backtest ✅

 The `Backtest` directory contains the `backtest.ipynb` Jupyter notebook, which performs backtesting on the Maverick RSI Strategy using historical price data stored in the `historical_data.csv` file.
 The notebook uses the `maverick_v3.py` script to execute the strategy and evaluates its performance based on the historical data.
 The results are displayed in the form of images, including a performance chart and a profit chart.
-The `backtest_v2.ipynb` file backest extra/other metrics of the strategy
+The `backtest_v2.ipynb` file backest extra/other metrics of the strategy, the `telegram.py` simulate an example of the telegram messages that could be sent to the bot.

 ### Backtest Results 🔮